Urban-Informatics-Lab/understanding-occupant-activities-public/README.md

 This file completes the classification process, using a Gaussian mixture model.
 It is currently set up to first fit a 2-component Gaussian mixture model to each sub-dataset (for each occupant for each day), separate the higher energy data, and then fit another 2-component Gaussian mixture model to the higher-energy sub-datasets.
 This two-step, two-component set up is based on the results from the component selection processes.
 See the paper for details.

 ## Data
-The files are currently set up to read the ``UIL_data_15min`` file, which contains 12x96 rows and 7 columns, where the columns indicate the 7 occupants and the rows indicate the time steps.
+The scripts are currently set up to read the ``UIL_data_15min`` file, which contains 12x96 rows and 7 columns, where the columns indicate the 7 occupants and the rows indicate the time steps.
 The data and the code are set up for 15-minute energy data, where 1 day contains 96 data points for each occupant.